JoaoPRN/SAAI-BD/README.md

       codigo_disciplina, nome_disciplina, carga_horaria
     );
   END IF;

-  -- Inserir Sala de Aula
+  -- Inserir sala de aula
   IF NOT EXISTS (
     SELECT 1 FROM TD_SALA WHERE NUM_SALA = numero_sala
   ) THEN